 If your project violates local regulations or zoning laws, you may be held legally liable for any damages or negative consequences that result.

-Additionally, disputes with neighboring property owners can arise if they believe your project is encroaching on their land or causing damage to their property.
+Disputes with neighboring property owners can arise if they believe your project is encroaching on their land or causing damage to their property.

-Delayed or halted construction
+Delayed or Halted Construction

 Without the proper permits, your project may be delayed or even halted altogether.
-This can cause significant frustration and expense, especially if you have already invested time and money into the project.
+This can cause significant frustration and expense, especially if you have invested time and money into the project.

 Additional Costs for Compliance and Corrective Action